Get Involved on Campus

 Swarthmore's environmental student groups are an active and powerful force on campus.
 Click on the links below to learn more about each student group and how to get involved.
 Members of the community also serve on the Sustainability Committee and the Crum Woods Stewardship Committee.
 The Environmental Studies Program, Facilitites Management, the Lang Center for Civic and Social Responsibility, and the Scott Arboretum of Swarthmore College offer additional means of connecting with the natural world and environmental initiatives.

 Earthlust is Swarthmore College's oldest environmental student group.
 The group was responsible for initiating recycling at Swarthmore in the 90's and the purchase of renewable energy to offset the college's electricity emissions.
-The group helps to increase education and awareness on sustainability issues through campus-wide education campaigns.
-They also coordinate the annual GreenMarch event with environmental events and activities in partnership with the other student groups.
-More »
+The group helps to increase education and awareness on sustainability issues through campus-wide education campaigns and coordinates collaboration between Swarthmore’s various environmental groups.

 Swarthmore Environmental Justice promotes on-campus awareness of environmental injustice and partners with other organizations to address instances of injustice in broader communities.
 Environmental Justice is currently collaborating with the Chester Housing Authority and residents of the Ruth L. Bennett Homes to operate a community garden and youth education program.
 The Chester Garden Project hopes to address the serious lack of access to fresh produce in the neighborhood by working with children to grow, harvest, and distribute fruits and vegetables to members of the community.
-The group is currently in the process of developing a youth cooperative that will empower teenage participants to create and run a produce distribution business.
 For more information, check out our blog.
+Contact: Laura Laderman (firstname.lastname@example.org).

 Good Food Project

-The Good Food Project works on sustainable food issues in our community.
-The group manages a community garden, a hydroponics window farm, and operates the campus composting system.
+The Good Food Project brings discussion of sustainable food to campus.
+The group manages the Good Food garden and previously had a hydroponic system.
+Good Food began composting of food waste on campus.
 It also address food issues though campus events such as movie screenings, planting and harvesting parlor parties, and an annual pig roast and panel discussion.
-More »
+Contact: Connie Bowen (cbowen1).

 The Green Advisors (GA's) are a group of students that work to facilitate environmentally-friendly campus living.
-GA's main activities include managing residence hall composting, producing digests that inform students about sustainable practices, hosting all-campus events such as pumpkin-carving and recycled paper valentines-making parties, and generally serving as a resource for the campus community.
+GA's main activities include managing residence hall composting, producing digests that inform students about sustainable practices, hosting all-campus events such as energy competitions and waste audits, and generally serving as a resource for the campus community.
+Green Advisors work in collaboration with the sustainability director to develop new sustainability initiatives and engage with the campus community.
+Contact: SwarthmoreGAs@gmail.com.
 More »